Babatunde-Ben/Babatunde-Ben/README.md

-### 👋 Hi, I’m Babatunde Adeniyi, a frontend web developer
+### 👋 Hi, I’m Babatunde Adeniyi, a frontend web developer with over 2 years of experience in building user-friendly and responsive websites.
----
-- I am an inquisitive frontend web developer with over 2 years experience who have the sole aim of making the world a better place through my technical and soft skills.
 ---

 ### I am proficient in